 The Sims 2 I have the Ultimate Collection (where all the packs are included).

-The Sims 3 I have all the expansion packs.
-I’m still looking to buy all the stuff packs.
+The Sims 3 I have all the stuff and expansion packs (thanks to a Steam sale, yay!).

 The Sims 4 I have all the game, stuff and expansion packs.